jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/README.md

 ## Storage

-Custom sentence have to be saved as yaml files in ```config/custom_sentences/<language_code>/``` with a separate file for each sentence.
+Custom sentences have to be saved as yaml files in ```config/custom_sentences/<language_code>/``` with a separate file for each sentence.
 Being in English, the examples here are saved in ```config/custom_sentences/en/```.
 The name of the yaml file doesn't matter, but they should all begin with
 ```
 language: "en"
 intents: